Trump: I give China 'great credit' for taking advantage of the U.S.

 "I don’t blame China," he said at a business event joined by Chinese President Xi Jinping.
 "After all, who can blame a country for being able to take advantage of another country for the benefit of its citizens?
 I give China great credit."

+Later, Secretary of State Rex Tillerson said Trump's comments were "a little bit of tongue in cheek" while also having "a little truth" in them.

+"Look, we are where we are because previous administrations — whether through benign neglect...or for whatever reasons — allowed this to happen and allowed it to get so out of balance that now it's not an easy thing to rebalance," Tillerson said, giving Trump credit for telling the Chinese that it was necessary to "change the paradigm" on trade.

-In a separate bilateral meeting here Thursday morning, Trump blamed the U.S.-China trade imbalance — the Commerce Department reported a $29.9 billion trade deficit with China in September — on past administrations.
+In a separate bilateral meeting earlier Thursday morning, Trump had blamed the U.S.-China trade imbalance — the Commerce Department reported a $29.9 billion trade deficit with China in September — on past administrations.

 "It’s too bad that past administrations allowed it to get so far out of kilter," Trump said of the trade relationship.
 "But we’ll make it fair and it’ll be tremendous to both of us."

-In joint remarks with Xi, Trump stressed the need to balance the relationship and said an agreement the two presidents signed Thursday morning for two-way commercial investments marked "a very, very good start."
+In joint remarks with Xi, Trump stressed the need to re-calibrate the relationship and said an agreement the two presidents signed Thursday morning for two-way commercial investments marked "a very, very good start."

+Though Trump celebrated these investments — totaling over $200 billion — Tillerson told reporters in an off-camera briefing Thursday night that Chinese efforts on trade so far have been "in the grand scheme of things...pretty small."

+"The Chinese acknowledge much more has to be done," the secretary of state said, adding that Trump's objectives on trade with Beijing have yet to be met.

-The leaders exited without taking questions — a break with precedent of former Presidents Clinton, Bush, and Obama, who have pressed their Chinese counterparts to allow exchanges with reporters.
+The leaders exited after making joint remarks without taking questions — a break with precedent of former Presidents Clinton, Bush and Obama, who have pressed their Chinese counterparts to allow exchanges with reporters.

 As Trump exited, a shouted question from an American reporter — "Do you still believe China is raping the United States, Mister President?" — went unanswered but underscored the yawning gap between the president's language on China as a candidate and as president.